 Does ISA plan to offer all Spring 2021 programs as scheduled?

-While most of our Spring 2021 are open and scheduled to run as planned, we have canceled the following locations for Spring 2021:
+We have canceled the following locations for Spring 2021:

 Cities (but not all locations in listed country):

 Bilbao (Spain), Heredia (Costa Rica), and Milan (Italy)